superform-xyz/openzeppelin-relayer/plugins/README.md

 Then the response will include:

-- `output`: The output of the plugin execution.
-Including all the logs from the plugin execution.
+- `logs`: The logs from the plugin execution.
+- `return_value`: The returned value of the plugin execution.
 - `error`: An error message if the plugin execution failed.
 - `traces`: A list of payloads that were sent between the plugin and the relayer. e.g. the `sendTransaction` payloads.